If you’re job-hunting and an executive job interview is looming, you’ve probably done some research on what kinds of questions you’ll be asked.

 In general, Jeff Lipschultz advises that it’s really all about differentiating yourself and the value you offer, when you answer interview questions.

 How do you know what differentiates you from competing candidates?
-Do the personal branding work to identify the unique set of qualities and qualifications you possess that no one else does.
+Do the personal branding work to identify the unique combination of qualities and qualifications you possess that no one else does.

 Here’s how Jeff advises dealing with “When can you start?”